LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/advanced-blocks.md

 ### Related Tutorials

 - [Tile Entities](__GHOST_URL__/tile-entities/): Allows your block to save data and react to every tick.
 I made mine kill nearby mobs!
 -  You can also make your block a point of interest for a custom villager profession.
 Tutorial for this coming soon!
-[Join the email list](#/portal/signup/free) to be notified when they are released.
+[Join the discord server](https://discord.gg/VbZVnRd) to be notified when they are released.

 ### Rotation